-“Like all industries, the cannabis industry wants to have its taxes reduced,” says Dr. Lynn Silver of the Getting it Right from the Start program of the Public Health Institute.
+“Like all industries, the cannabis industry wants to have its taxes reduced,” says Dr. Lynn Silver of Getting it Right from the Start, a project of the Public Health Institute.
 “A key factor in Proposition 64’s passage was the promise that new revenues would serve the public good.
 Now the industry wants do undo that promise to increase its profits.”

 California’s Local Cannabis Policies Can’t Keep Pace With Surging Sales, Leaving Public Health and Equity Behind